 French 3 is designed as an intermediate language course.
 Students will continue to develop comprehension and oral expression skills through a variety of cross-cultural readings and discussions.
 Students will deepen their knowledge of many grammar topics.
 Must have taken French 2 or have instructor’s consent to register.

 German | Return to Top

 No prior German language knowledge is required.
 German 1 covers the vocabulary of traveling, reservations, food, shopping, money and asking questions.
 The course includes extensive conversational practice.
 Students will participate in role-playing and class activities involving comparison of the lexical and grammatical aspects of the German and English languages.
-They will also do translations with the use of a dictionary on different topics.
+They will also do translations on different topics with the use of a dictionary.